 Okay, I confess I am (was) a city girl, at one time a reb deb—a rebel debutante, who recognized if I had to sit around hosting parties all day I’d simply shrivel up and die.
 Only now having moved to our seven acres I am a city girl in the wild, guarded by mountainous magnolias, shored-up by a private 30-acre lake, dripping in wild wisteria.

-Our first summer in Searcy 19 years ago, I forged my own paths around our extraordinary land.
+Our first summer in Searcy nineteen years ago, I forged my own paths around our extraordinary land.
 Here I have more than an outstretched oak outside my bedroom window.
 I’m now in the midst of an aviary of sorts, a botanical garden untamed.
-The fenced-off city folk in Bill and me are instantly transformed into curious children.
+The fenced-off city folk in Bill and me has transformed us into curious children.
 We awaken each morning to watch through our 42” by 72” flatscreen–our kitchen window–a world of nature that cycles as we humans do.
 The parallels are uncanny.

 It was because of my lifelong love for animals but my disdain for blood (which washes me in shuddering nausea), I gave-up my dream in junior high to become a veterinarian.
 I had also concluded years ago I could never work for National Geographic, Discovery Channel or any other program that lets nature take its course.